-A few weeks ago we dived into the topic of the science behind setting achievable goals and we discussed the process in our blog here.
+A few weeks ago we dived into the topic of the science behind setting achievable goals.
 One of the most important factors you have to consider when setting your goals is to be realistic about what the outcome can be.
 You can’t lose 20 pounds in a month, at least not in a healthy way so it may be a time to reevaluate your goal.
 Maybe you’ve gained muscle and your Basal Metabolic Rate is higher so you get hungry faster as your body burns more calories, even when you’re not working out.

 Make sure you’re eating enough to maintain your health.